• Skip to primary navigation

 Why You'll Love It

-• Canned pumpkin puree: Make sure it's just pumpkin and not pumpkin pie filling!
+• Canned pumpkin puree: Make sure to use purée and not pumpkin pie filling.
+The ingredients should be 100% pumpkin.

-• Pumpkin pie spice: Usually a combination of cinnamon, nutmeg, ginger, cloves, and allspice.
-It is the quintessential fall spice mix full of warm and festive flavors.
+• Pumpkin pie spice: Usually a blend of cinnamon, nutmeg, ginger, cloves, and allspice.
+You can buy it or make your own.

 • Vanilla extract: Adds a sweet floral taste and aroma.

-• Crescent roll dough: My favorite brands are Trader Joe's or Annie's Homegrown.
-Pillsbury is also very popular.
+• Crescent roll dough: My favorite brands are Trader Joe's, Annie's Homegrown, or Pillsbury.
 Keep them refrigerated until you're ready to stuff and roll them.

 • Melted butter: Helps create a nice golden brown and crunchy exterior.
-Also helps the pumpkin pie spice-sugar mixture stick.
+I recommend using unsalted butter.

 For The Cream Cheese Frosting

 • Cream cheese: Gives the glaze a mild tanginess.
-Again, make sure it's at room temperature to ensure a silky smooth frosting.
+Again, make sure it's at room temperature to ensure a smooth glaze.

-• Powdered sugar: Sift the sugar to remove any hardened lumps.
+• Powdered (confectioner's) sugar: Sift the sugar to remove any clumps.

-• Milk: Allows for easy drizzling and thins out the glaze.
+• Milk: Thins out the glaze.
 Adjust it to your preferred level of thickness.

 Substitutions & Variations